Harvey Washington Wiley: Government career

 In 1905, the Poison Squad was set to work on salicylic acid which was used in multiple products.
 It was found to cause bleeding of the stomach.

 In December 1905, Wiley organized a meeting of more progressive food producers (including Heinz) plus female activists with Theodore Roosevelt to lobby for safe food legislation.
 Upton Sinclair's book The Jungle revealed inside information from the slaughterhouses of Chicago which caused great consternation.
 This non-scientific expose of the canned meat industry reminded Roosevelt of his experiences with shoddy meat in Cuba in 1898.
 In June 1906 this led to the passing of the Meat Inspection Act (controlling slaughterhouses) and the Food and Drug Act (looking at prohibition of additives).
-Whilst Roosevelt was keen to take sole credit, the popular press of the day called this Act Dr. Wiley's Law.

 The law allowed new chemicals to be added to the list of banned additives.
 The first one to target was Formaldehyde which in 1907 was found to be highly dangerous despite widespread use.

 President Roosevelt brought one of his heroes, Ira Remsen, in to monitor Wiley.
 This was bound to create conflict as Wiley had raised concerns regarding the president's use of saccharin which had been invented by Remsen.
 This was intended to curb Wiley who had been having large shipments of food and additives condemned.

 Wiley soon became a crusader and coalition builder in support of national food and drug regulation.
 His work, and that of Alice Lakey, spurred one million American women to write to the White House in support of the Pure Food and Drug Act.

 Wiley was nicknamed "Father of the Pure Food and Drugs Act" when it became law in 1906.
 He wrote two editions of Foods and Their Adulteration (1907 and 1911), which described for an audience of non-specialists the history, preparation and subsequent adulteration of basic foodstuffs.
 He was a founding father of the Association of Official Analytical Chemists, and left a broad and substantial legacy to the American pure food movement as its "crusading chemist".

 Wiley targeted Coca-Cola in 1909, not because of its use of cocaine which had ceased a few years before, but because of the excessive use of caffeine which was proven to be addictive.
 The fears were particularly regarding children.
 This went to trial in 1911 where Coca-Cola argued it could be drunk with no ill effects whether addictive or not.
 The courts decided that Wiley had gone too far and Coca-Cola were found not guilty of breaching the Food and Drug Act: see United States v.
 Forty Barrels and Twenty Kegs of Coca-Cola.
 President Taft was pressured into firing Wiley but the press supported his continuing.